-In the fast-moving field of obesity management, this practical, in-depth and comprehensive conference is a must attend.
+In the fast-moving field of obesity management, this practical, in-depth and comprehensive forum is a must attend.
 This unique day has been crafted to benefit all HCPs providing clinical management support and guidance to people living with obesity.

 Take one day out to join us in Leeds to hear well-balanced, informative presentations from a wide selection of knowledgeable speakers.
 Partake in valuable, cross-discipline discussions and debates, plus learn from appropriate and timely industry partners in the dedicated networking breaks.